microsoftarchive/Learn-LTI/DEPLOYMENT_GUIDE.md

 Follow these steps to deploy the Microsoft Learn LTI tool:

 # Steps from repository
-* In the cloned repo, inside the deployment directory, execute the file **Deploy.ps1**.
+* In the cloned repo, inside the deployment directory, execute the file **run.bat**.
+* run.bat bypasses signing requirements and runs Deploy.ps1 automatically.
 * You should now see the Microsoft Learn LTI Tool script popup.
 ![run.start.png](./images/run.start.png)